 (- much delayed)

-Before my 10 day break from my architectural guiding this summer, I knew very little about Marseille.
+Before my 10-day break from my architectural guiding this summer, I knew very little about Marseille.
 The few famous movies that others referred me to (The French Connection as the more famous, I guess), hadn’t really appeared to me as Marseille related movies when I watched it maybe 20 years ago.
-A vague notion on a big, ancient Mediterranean harbor and industrial city was as far as my trivia reached.
+A vague notion on a big, ancient Mediterranean harbour and the industrial city was as far as my trivia reached.

 A quick Wikipedia research showed to my surpris, that the second largest city of France was not that much bigger than Copenhagen with a population of 852.395 in the city.

 And the stronger seemed the differences, when I walked through the streets, seeking and feeling the atmosphere.
 Even if I was constantly distracted by detecting the next iced drink, because of a 35°C heat wave, amplified in narrow, dusty streets lacking the green parks and pockets of Copenhagen and fountains and basins of most other Mediterranean cities.

 What I experienced through the haze of the heat, was a rough metropolis, only very sparsely staged for the few tourists.
 ‘Reality’ is the strongest expression of this city, since the peeling paint is not a choice of charm, as one would find in smaller, more prosperous cities nearby.
 Since the city has been founded by the ancient greeks, history would be an obvious reason for picturesque stagings, wellknown from Paris and Rome.
 But Marseillan history is archeological and allocated to museums and brief summaries in guide books.
 Outside of those, it’s noticeably absent.
 Marseille has not had the time or considered it expedient to linger on an academic discipline such as the past.